 A psychedelic post-cyberpunk novel set in US/Mexico borderland

 Like most Americans who don’t qualify for health insurance, Don smuggles himself across the border to find affordable healthcare in Tijuana.
 He anticipates a couple weeks of bullshit and beer at Bar Sully while his payment clears, but ends up running for his life after becoming a contestant on a ludicrous cartel game show.
 Luna, a rookie livecaster, follows an anonymous tip into Tijuana’s corporate gulags, where deported Americans assemble consumer junk to reclaim citizenship.
-Tijuana’s Haitian police captain, Kervens, has a taste for designer telepathics and garter belts, but he’s willing to give up everything he’s worked for to find the woman whose body he keeps appearing in while stoned.
-He suspects she’s connected to the space cult that’s been contacting him in virtual reality, and sets off toward Mexicali to find answers.
+Tijuana’s Haitian police captain, Kervens, has a taste for designer telepathics and virtual reality, but he’s willing to give up everything he’s worked for to find the woman whose head he keeps appearing in while stoned.
 Joined by a naive but faithful Mennonite, Don and Luna embark on a perilous journey through the desert wilds of borderland Baja, pursued by circuit-bent Border Patrol automatons, a cartel with a twisted sense of humor, and the constant need to captivate viewers.
-Ketcel is a slipstream surrealist, hopeful dystopian, psychedelic post-cyberpunk adventure, inspired by the half-truths of history and all-too-possible futures.

 “From the audacious world-building to the playful allusions and Easter eggs, Ketcel is a work of sheer creativity … [it] takes on big philosophical ideas and heavy historical & cultural topics, while also giving the reader some simple, relatable storylines … Very clever and well-done.”Scott Stambach, author of the ALA Alex Award-winning novel, The Invisible Life of Ivan Isaenko